Royal Anthropological Institute of Great Britain and Ireland: Publications

 Journal of the Royal Anthropological Institute, formerly Man, is a quarterly journal with articles on all aspects of anthropology, as well as correspondence and a section of book reviews.
 The Journal provides an important forum for 'anthropology as a whole', embracing social anthropology, archaeology, biological anthropology and the study of material culture.
 A Special (fifth) issue was inaugurated in 2006.
 The Special Issue appears annually, is guest-edited or single-authored, and addresses different themes in anthropology from year to year.

-Anthropology Today is a bimonthly publication which aims to provide a forum for the application of anthropological analysis to public and topical issues, while reflecting the breadth of interests within the discipline of anthropology.
+Anthropology Today is a bimonthly publication aiming to provide a forum for the application of anthropological analysis to public and topical issues, while reflecting the breadth of interests within the discipline of anthropology.
 It is committed to promoting debate at the interface between anthropology and areas of applied knowledge such as education, medicine and development; as well as that between anthropology and other academic disciplines.

 Anthropological Index Online was launched in 1997.
 The Index is an online bibliographic service for researchers, teachers and students of anthropology worldwide.
 Access is free to individual users; institutional users (except those in developing countries) pay an annual subscription.
 Major European and other languages of scholarship are covered, and new material is added on a continuing basis.

 The Indian Antiquary was published under the authority of the Council of the Royal Anthropological Institute from 1925 to 1932.